 In the following tutorial, you will learn how to install Sysdig on Ubuntu 20.04 LTS Focal Fossa using the command line terminal and basic commands for using Sysdig.

-First, before anything, update your Ubuntu operating system to make sure all existing packages are up to date:
+First, before anything, update your system to make sure all existing packages are up to date.

 sudo apt update && sudo apt upgrade -y

 As part of the requirements, you will need to use the following terminal command to install the required packages.

 Note that this is safe to skip if you are sure that you have these and are up to date.